1. Home

 The Lincoln-Douglas Debates were actually the culmination of a rival lasting nearly a quarter-century, as Abraham Lincoln and Stephen A. Douglas had first encountered each other at the Illinois state legislature in the mid-1830s.
 They were transplants to Illinois, young lawyers interested in politics yet opposites in many ways.

-Stephen A. Douglas rose quickly, becoming a powerful US Senator.
+Stephen A. Douglas rose quickly, becoming a powerful U.S. Senator.
 Lincoln would serve a single unsatisfying term in Congress before returning to Illinois in the late 1840s to concentrate on his legal career.

 June 16, 1858: Lincoln Delivers the "House Divided Speech"